Insight: From remote Mauritania, hacker fights for Islam worldwide

 The quality of Mauritania's religious scholars and koranic schools, or madrassas, attract students from around the world.
 Mauritanians have risen to prominent positions in regional jihadist groups, including al Qaeda's north African branch AQIM.

-As hackers from the region organize into groups, the Maghreb is emerging as a haven for hacktivism as it lacks the laws and means to prosecute cyber criminals, Herberger said.
+As hackers from the region organise into groups, the Maghreb is emerging as a haven for hacktivism as it lacks the laws and means to prosecute cyber criminals, Herberger said.

 "There's a great degree of anonymity and there's a great degree of implied impunity," he said.